 Study Setting

-To address the quantitative research question, data were collected in an urban Title I middle school over a 3-week period in the spring of 2020.
+To address the quantitative research question, data was collected in an urban Title I middle school over a 3-week period in the spring of 2020.
 Initially, this study was to continue for two months, but school closures brought about by COVID-19 necessitated early conclusion of the data-collection phase.
-Table 5.2 presents a comparison of the characteristics of the school where the study was performed versus other Title I schools across the country.
+Table 6 presents a comparison of the characteristics of the school where the study was performed versus other Title I schools across the country.

-Table 5.2
+Table 6